nptscot/npw/web/manual/index.md

 - **Speed limit:** The known speed limit.
 This uses the standard national speed limits (e.g. 30 mph for local streets) except where exceptions have been marked (e.g. 20 mph).
 For service roads we assume 10 mph.
 - **Gradient:** The average gradient of the road is shown as a percentage.
 Steeper roads are a barrier to cycling and affect route choice and the uptake of cycling in the scenarios.
 Please note in some locations where the network does follow the land contours, e.g. some bridges, the gradient will incorrectly show flat sections of network as steep.
 - **Street space:** This provides an analysis of whether a segregated track would fit within the carriageway, or carriageway with verges, or with the footway also included.
 This dataset uses an Ordnance Survey dataset to determine the edge-to-edge (i.e. from property to opposite property) road width and carriageway-only road width.
 - **Attractive streets:** This experimental layer aims to determine the attractiveness of a street based on its proximity to green space.
-This uses the Ordnance Survey’s Open Greenspace dataset.
+This uses the Ordnance Survey's Open Greenspace dataset.
 If a road center-line is within 10m of any green space polygon (without any filtering), it is considered attractive.
 The algorithm is thus currently very simplistic, so should not be relied upon beyond providing a basic indication.
 - **NPT full network:** The route network estimates the number of cycle trips on each road.
 It is designed to emphasise roads with lots of cycling potential and so aid planners in deciding where cycling infrastructure is needed.
 Full details are given in the [NPT manual](https://npt.scot/manual/#routenetwork).

 _Socio-demographic:_